 With the recent exponential increase in rt-fMRI studies, especially from new research groups, it is easy for tacit quality assurance practices to be neglected.

-A lack of commonly accepted standard recommendations means that a novel neurofeedback researcher has no precise guidelines to adhere to, in order to benefit from the accumulated experience of the field and ensure that even one’s first experiment will not be flawed by technological challenges that other researchers have already resolved in older labs.
+A lack of commonly accepted standard recommendations means that a novel neurofeedback researcher, or even neurofeedback researchers with a background in standard off-line analysis, has no precise guidelines to adhere to in a real-time fMRI setting, in order to benefit from the accumulated experience of the field and ensure that even one’s first experiment will not be flawed by technological challenges that other researchers have already resolved in older labs.
 This is a problem that in the long run can become damaging to the entire field of real-time neurofeedback.

 In this special session, we have invited a few experienced rt-fMRI researchers to share their experiences and approaches to overcoming common caveats of real-time practices, in an attempt to eventually integrate various approaches to real-time quality control into a coherent set of recommendations for best practices.